 SBUS 610 – Product Line Management: Learn the core principles of product creation and merchandising from concept and ideation to delivery of product to retail and consumer.
 Students will learn to translate athlete and consumer insights into innovative product solutions and build foundational knowledge for related jobs within the industry.

-HPHY 610 – Human Physiology and Sports Products: This course is a focused exploration of the core sciences of human performance: physiology and kinesiology, which inform the sports product industry at the level of product development, product design, and marketing.
+HPHY 631 – Human Performance and Sports Products: This course is a focused exploration of the core sciences of human performance: physiology and kinesiology, which inform the sports and outdoor product industry at the level of product development, product design and marketing.
 Key challenges to human performance, including balancing work and energy, heat stress, cold stress, water loss, fatigue, and the interplay between the athlete and their clothing, footwear, and equipment in multiple dimensions will be studied from the scientist’s perspective and through case studies.

-SBUS 608 – Smart Products: This course will focus on emerging innovation and smart technologies used in the sports product industry and where the market is headed.
+SBUS 608 – Smart Products: This course will focus on emerging innovation and smart technologies used in the sports and outdoor product industry, and where the market is headed.

-MKTG 660 – Marketing Research: An overview of the marketing research process from a methodological perspective, designed to provide a foundation for effective business decision making.
+MKTG 660 – Marketing Research: This course is an overview of the marketing research process from a methodological perspective, designed to provide a foundation for effective business decision-making.
 The key objectives include: understanding different stages of the marketing research process; becoming familiar with research terminology and methodology; developing analytical skills for effective marketing research; and appreciating how marketing research impacts business decisions.
 It is intended to make students well-informed users of state-of-the-art marketing research.
 The skills covered in this course are applicable to marketing problems encountered in sports product markets, as well as other types of consumer and business-to-business markets.

 SPD 610 – Sports Product Design: Focuses on designing products with an athlete and consumer-focused product brief.
 The course will include learning about materials, sustainability specifications, as well as how to make a prototype.
-The main goal of this course is for students to learn design and production methods for any sports product.
+The main goal of this course is to learn design and production methods for any sports and outdoor product.

-SPD 608 – Practicum in Sports Product Prototyping: This practicum will be taught in the White Stag Innovation Lab.
-Students will learn how to use the lab equipment to build sports product prototypes.
-(Equipment includes specialty sewing machines, 3-D printers, vacuum-forming, etc.)
+SPD 608 – Practicum in Sports Product Prototyping: Students will learn how to use the SPM Innovation Lab equipment to build sports and outdoor product prototypes.
+(Equipment includes specialty sewing machines, 3-D printer, vacuum-forming, etc.)

-MKTG 610 – Product Development: Gain knowledge and experience of the process of development of a product including new materials research, costing, product prototyping, testing, commercialization, and manufacturing.
-Students will learn how to effectively manage a multitude of products through the creation process and identify the issues related to product planning and strategy execution.
+MKTG 610 – Product Development: Gain knowledge and experience of the process of product development including new materials research, costing, product prototyping, testing, commercialization, and manufacturing.
+The course will expose students to how to effectively manage a multitude of products through the creation process and identify the issues related to product planning and strategy execution.

-CH 610– Green Materials: Develop a basic understanding of sustainability frameworks and life-cycle assessment of materials and product manufacturing within the sports product industry.
-Students will explore how green materials and green manufacturing is driving innovation and change within the corporate landscape as well as the material science education that industry experts use to make decisions.
+CH 610– Green Materials: Develop a basic understanding of sustainability frameworks and life-cycle assessment of materials and product manufacturing within the sport and outdoor product industry.
+Students will explore how green materials and green manufacturing is driving innovation and change within the corporate landscape, as well as material science education that industry experts use to make decisions.

 SBUS 601 – Integrative Project: Student teams will develop a product design and product development brief for their integrative project to solve a consumer problem.
-This will influence each team’s project prototypes.
-In addition students will visit multiple companies to observe and learn how different sports product companies approach product creation, design, and development.
+This will influence each team’s project prototype.

-Europe – ISPO Sports Product Trade Show: This term will also include a one-week trip to Germany for the largest sports product trade show in the world.
-Students will see the latest sports products brands, material vendors, new machinery, and much more.
+Europe/Baltimore/NYC: This term will include a 1-week trip to Germany for the largest sports and outdoor product trade show in the world – ISPO Munich, as well as adidas’ World Headquarters, PUMA’s World Headquarters, Under Armour’s World Headquarters and retail in NYC.
+Students will see the latest sports products brands, innovation and trends, and much more.

-DSC 577 – Supply Chain Operations and Information: Strategic and tactical issues pertaining to the distribution and delivery of products and services.
+OBA 577 – Supply Chain Operations and Information: Strategic and tactical issues pertaining to the distribution and delivery of products and services.
 Methodologies and systems for designing, tracking, and managing complex global operations.
-This course also covers global sourcing strategies and the global supply chain used by sports product companies, including the history of sourcing in Asia and the importance of managing sustainability in this process.
+This course also cover global sourcing strategies and the global supply chain used by the sports and outdoor product companies, including the history of sourcing in Asia and the importance of managing sustainability in this process.

-MKTG 665 – Marketing Strategy: This course will connect the dots between product, supply chain, brand strategy, and retail execution.
-All aspects of marketing strategy are designed to achieve a desired brand strategy image and consumer buying experience.
+MKTG 665 – Marketing Strategy: This course will connect the dots between product, brand strategy and retail execution.
+All aspects of the marketing strategy are designed to achieve a desired brand strategy image and consumer buying experience.
 This course will also examine how to develop market performance benchmarks and track performance.

 MGMT 614 - Strategic Management: Students will gain an understanding of organizational and environmental issues and how to manage these contingencies to gain competitive advantages.
 The focus will be on diagnosing and assessing organization situations and to understand how both large and small firms can be more effective and efficient.

-The Summer Internship is an important part of experiential learning within the sports product industry.
-The following are some of the benefits of the 10-week experience:
+The Summer Internship is an important part of experiential learning within the sports and outdoor product industry.
+The following are some benefits of the experience:

-SBUS 653 - Legal Aspects of Sports Business: Examines social responsibility and legal concepts in sports product management including antitrust, labor rights, product and event liability, intellectual property rights, patents, trademarks, copyrights, and sponsorships.
+SBUS 653 - Legal Aspects of Sports Business: Examines social responsibility and legal concepts in sports and outdoor product management including, antitrust, labor rights, intellectual property rights including patents, trademarks, copyrights, sponsorships, product and event liability.

-MGMT 620 - Managing Global Business: This course will prepare managers to work effectively with people and companies from highly divergent cultural backgrounds to succeed in an increasingly competitive global business environment.
+MGMT 620 - Managing Global Business: To prepare managers to work effectively with people and companies from highly divergent cultural backgrounds to succeed in an increasingly competitive global business environment.
 The course will examine how basic organization and management processes can differ across borders, as well as various management strategies for accommodating these differences.
-Emphasis is also given to developing the global management skills necessary to succeed in the new global economy.
+An emphasis is given to developing the global management skills necessary to succeed in the new global economy.

 ACTG 612 – Financial Accounting: Presents how financial accounting information is prepared and reported – one of the fundamental building blocks of a business education.
-This course is designed to assist students in developing an understanding of financial accounting concepts and techniques, allowing them to become an effective and informed user of financial statement information.
-Students will follow a publicly traded sports product company through the term to develop an in depth understanding of the income statement, balance sheet, statement of cash slow, and related financial performance metrics.
+This course is designed to assist students in developing an understanding of financial accounting concepts and techniques, allowing them to become effective and informed users of financial statement information.
+Students will follow a publicly traded sports or outdoor product company through the term to develop an in depth understanding of the income statement, balance sheet, statement of cash flow and related financial performance metrics.

 SBUS 601 - Integrative Project: Go-To-Market: Students will build go-to-market plans to connect merchandising, marketing, and sales into a sell-in presentation for potential buyers.
 In addition, students will work on their investor pitches and product testing to ensure product and brand are prepared for product launch.

-Asia Consumer and Manufacturing Trip: This 10-day trip will allow students to learn more about the Asian consumer and experience sports product manufacturing and supply chain operations in Singapore, China, Vietnam, and Hong Kong.
+Asia Consumer and Manufacturing Trip: This trip will allow students to learn more about the Asian consumer and experience sports product manufacturing and supply chain operations first-hand.

 Integrated Project – Capstone: The final term of the integrated project is devoted entirely to experiential learning.
-Students will work in teams and with industry mentors supporting their career goals and helping to align projects to support their portfolios.
-Outlined below are the major deliverables for this nine-unit term:
+You will work on team projects to support your portfolio.
+Outlined below are the major deliverables for this 9-unit term: